vivekmakvana/Github-Action/DEPLOYMENT_GUIDE.md

 To fully migrate:
 1. Test the new workflows in development
-2. Verify staging deployments work correctly
-3. Perform initial production deployment
+2. Perform initial production deployment
-4. Remove or archive the old workflow file
+3. Remove or archive the old workflow file